fabianaapateanu/training-testng-basics/training-testng-basics/README.md

 1. Test suite based on selected test classes: `runSuite.xml`
 2. Test suite based on selected groups from within a package: `runGroups.xml`

-# Practice, practice! - TestNG basics
+# Practice, practice :exclamation: TestNG basics :sweat:
 1. In `DataProviderObjectTests.java` add a new data provider method and perform a valid login test
     1. Create a new data provider method "loginValidProvider" for creating valid login data
     2. Create a new test data method which is using the valid data provider from point 1.1